secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 ### Step 1- Issue Creation

 #### All Events - New issue Creation
-1. **Event Owner** creates issue using the [Corporate Event Request Template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=corporate-event-request#) in the Corporate Marketing project.
+1. **Corporate Marketing Event Owner** creates issue using the [Corporate Event Request Template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=corporate-event-request#) in the Corporate Marketing project. **Field Marketing Event Owner** creates issue using the appropriate [Field Marketing Event Issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/tree/master/.gitlab/issue_templates) in the Field Marketing project.
 1. Add as much information about the event as possible.
 For the event to move into contracting, we will specifically need to know the cost and ROI.

 ### Step 2- Campaign Tag Creation

 #### All events - Setting up the `Campaign Tag`
 **NOTE**: Event owners are DRI to create/setup campaign names & tags!
-1. When **Event Owner** (DRI) begins campaign process, they will add the `campaign tag` (using proper `ISOdate_Name` format & within 31 character limit) into the associated budget line item.
+1. When **Corporate Marketing Event Owner** (DRI) begins campaign process, they will add the `campaign tag` (using proper `ISOdate_Name` format & within 31 character limit) into the associated budget line item.
+When **Field Marketing Event Owner** (DRI) begins campaign process, they will utilize the `campaign tag` that is auto-created in the Field Marketing budget document (this campaign tag is created in the campaign's line item by formula).
      1. `Campaign Tag` ISO date = **first** day of event (if multiday) - Example: AWS reInvent Dec 2-5, 2019, `Campaign Tag` = `20191202_AWS_re:Invent` this will also be applied to the SFDC Campaign name & Marketo Program name
      1. If budget line corresponds to one vendor and the vendor is known, they will add that information as well to make matching future invoices easier.
      1. We do not want to set this up too soon as it affects many systems - see [date change](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/#changes-to-offline-events-dates) but it does need to be done when we go into contracting or before any money is spent toward said event.

-### Step 3 - Budget Tag Creation
+### Step 3 - Netsuite campaign tag creation for events UNDER the employee [authorization matrix](/handbook/finance/authorization-matrix/#authorization-matrix) approval threshold **AND** no contract or security review required

-1. **Event Owner** copy/paste the `campaign tag` form the budget document into the request issue.
+1. **Event Owner** copy/paste the `campaign tag` form the budget document into the Corporate request issue or Field Marketing issue.
 2. **Event Owner** to ping the GL Accountant (@GGGONZALEZ) in the main event issue to request campaign tag be created in Netsuite.
 3. When event budget is approved by Finance, **Event Owner** verifies that the tag on the event and finance issue are accurate and match.
 4. MPM will use the **exact `campaign tag`** as the SFDC Campaign and Marketo Program name so it is the unique identifier across all systems.